 North Carolina use tax is due by individuals and businesses on tangible personal property and certain digital property purchased, leased or rented inside or outside this State for storage, use, or consumption in North Carolina.
 Use tax is also due on taxable services sourced to North Carolina.
-Individuals and businesses must pay use tax to the Department when retailers do not collect tax on taxable transactions.
+Individuals and businesses must pay use tax to the Department when retailers or facilitators do not collect tax on taxable transactions.

-Out-of-state retailers that are not "engaged in business" in this State are not required to collect North Carolina tax on remote sales.
-However, some out-of-state retailers voluntarily collect North Carolina tax as a convenience to their customers.
-Retailers or facilitators that are not "engaged in business" may include mail-order companies, television shopping networks, firms selling over the internet, and other retailers who receive an order in another state and deliver the property or causes it to be delivered to a person in this state.
+Retailers or facilitators that are not "engaged in business" in this State are not required to collect North Carolina's tax.
+Some out-of-state retailers or facilitators voluntarily collect North Carolina tax as a convenience to their customers.
+Retailers or facilitators that are not "engaged in business" may include mail-order companies, television shopping networks, and firms selling over the internet.

 - Computers and other electronic equipment;

 - Home furnishings;

 - Audio compact discs (CDs), tapes, and records.